laanp/Icarus_Bases/README.md

 ### Map Locations:
-I have also included separate maps for each prospect, that will show approximate locations of your drop pods when you enter the prospect, as well as the base location.
-For example "Pete's Olympus OW-9.json" is an open world prospect on the map "Olympus" and the associated map will be called "Pete's Olympus OW-9.jpg"
+I have also included (3) maps, Olympus, Styx & Prometheus, to identify where the bases are located in each of their respective Open World prospect.

 ### Prospect Installation:
 "Prospects" is a generic name for any mission, outpost, or open world map session in the game Icarus-First Cohort.